wbsld1919/DgCamera/README.md

 Currently, only preview and the basic codes have been added.

 ###### Functions below will be added later:
-- Basic camera functions such as id switch, preview size switch, taking photos, recording video, focus and so on.
+- Basic camera functions such as id switch, preview size switch, taking photos, recording videos, focus and so on.
 - Filters.
 - Basic OpenGL ES functions.
 - Meng face.